About the PhyloGenome project

 Genome sequence publication

 The card also contains information extracted from the article where the genome of the species was published for the first time, as well as a score based on the impact factor of the corresponding journal.
-Find the article and fill in the following sections (once again, numbers are according to Figure 2):
+These links might be useful:

 4. Generation of the sequencing technology used to obtain the genome (can be 1, 2, or 3; see Table 2 for equivalences).
 In case different sequencing technology generations were used, choose the highest number.